-If you are looking to buy Buddha images or Buddha statues in Thailand over 12cm or 5 inches in size you must follow the following guidelines or risk having them confiscated by customs on departure.
+If you are going to purchase Buddha images or Buddha statues in Thailand that are over 12cm or 5 inches in size you must follow the following guidelines or risk having them confiscated by customs on departure.

 The restriction says that images of Buddha can be taken out of the country providing they are full images, not just a part of, like a hand or head and written permission is obtained with a limit of no more than 5 replica images of Buddha per trip, can be taken out of Thailand.